acutesoftware/AIKIF/doc/dev_notes.rst

 - core data
 using the core data module, load sample data to core tables via bias module

+- agents
+ issue with using Agents in worlds (under VAIS)

 Upcoming Tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - integrate vais to run simulations.
 Should include world.py and environment.py